University of Arkansas at Little Rock

 The catalog establishes the graduation requirements set forth by a specific program of study within each college.
 Typically, students who enter a program within UA Little Rock, follow the program of study listed for the academic year the catalog is published.

-Each college within UA Little Rock reserves the right to change graduation requirements for their program.
+Each college within UA Little Rock reserves the right to change graduation requirements for its program.
 Students should meet regularly with their academic advisors to be certain that they are aware of any changes in graduation requirements that may apply to them.

 Admission to UA Little Rock in any program of study does not guarantee that the university will continue to offer that program of study indefinitely.
 UA Little Rock reserves the right to change, phase out, or discontinue any program at any time for the best interest of the university.